 Cape Spear is the easternmost point in Canada, its sheer cliffs overlooking the Atlantic Ocean.
 In addition to incredible sunrises, the cape is an excellent place to spot seabirds, whales and even icebergs.
 The site is also home to the oldest surviving lighthouse in the province, which was constructed in 1836.
 A graceful neoclassical cube with a domed light tower in the center, the lighthouse has a restored interior that demonstrates the conditions in which a typical lighthouse keeper and his family would have lived in the mid-19th century.

 Spread across the west side of the Yukon River, Whitehorse is the capital of the Yukon and the starting point for many explorations of Canada’s remote north.
 The town initially flourished during the 1890s as a layover point for prospectors heading north during the height of the Klondike Gold Rush.
 The walkway along the Yukon River is lined with historic Gold Rush buildings painted in bright colors.
 The same area is home to an unusual building consisting of log cabins stacked on top of each other, once used by engineers building the Alaska Highway.

-With turquoise waters framed by perfectly weathered mountains and the stunning Victoria Glacier, Lake Louise is a truly remarkable site.
-The hotel found adjacent to lake is almost as famous as its namesake.
-Originally built as part of the famous Canadian Pacific Railway hotel chain, the Chateau Lake Louise, like the Banff Springs and Chateau Frontenac, is modeled after French and Scottish castles.
-In the winter, the Lake Louise Mountain Resort is one of North America’s largest ski areas, while in the summer the mountains behind the lake offer some of the region’s most rewarding hiking trails.
+With turquoise waters framed by perfectly weathered mountains and the majestic Victoria Glacier, Lake Louise is a truly remarkable sight.
+The hotel found adjacent to the lake is almost as famous as its namesake.
+Originally built as part of the famous Canadian Pacific Railway hotel chain, the Chateau Lake Louise is, like the Banff Springs and Chateau Frontenac, modeled after French and Scottish castles.
+In the winter, the Lake Louise Mountain Resort is one of the largest ski areas in North America, while in the summer, the mountains behind the lake offer some of the region’s most rewarding hiking trails.